Panic-Manic/Panic-Manic/README.md

 🌑🔪 - After the sun sets, the whispers begin.
 It’s your turn to guess… or be guessed.

-⚪🎮 - The game has begun.
-The gods’ eyes are upon you, and there’s no turning back now.

 🕹️🔦 – Check the cams, but don’t stay too long.
 They move faster when you watch.

 [Took me a while to think of these]